Han unification: Examples of language-dependent glyphs

 The Unicode Consortium has recognized errors in other instances.
 The myriad Unicode blocks for CJK Han Ideographs have redundancies in original standards, redundancies brought about by flawed importation of the original standards, as well as accidental mergers that are later corrected, providing precedent for dis-unifying characters.

 For native speakers, variants can be unintelligible or be unacceptable in educated contexts.
 English speakers may understand a handwritten note saying "4P5 kg" as "495 kg", but writing the nine backwards (so it looks like a "P") can be jarring and would be considered incorrect in any school.
-Likewise, to users of one CJK language reading a document with "foreign" glyphs: variants of 骨 can appear as mirror images, 者 can be missing a stroke/have an extraneous stroke, and 令 may be unreadable to Non-Japanese people.
+Likewise, to users of one CJK language reading a document with "foreign" glyphs: variants of 骨 can appear as mirror images, 者 can be missing a stroke/have an extraneous stroke, and 令 (instead of 令) may be unreadable to non-Japanese people.
 (In Japan, both variants are accepted).

 Examples of some non-unified Han ideographs

 In some cases, often where the changes are the most striking, Unicode has encoded variant characters, making it unnecessary to switch between fonts or lang attributes.
 However, some variants with arguably minimal differences get distinct codepoints, and not every variant with arguably substantial changes gets a unique codepoint.
 As an example, take a character such as 入 (U+5165), for which the only way to display the variants is to change font (or lang attribute) as described in the previous table.
 On the other hand, for 內 (U+5167), the variant of 内 (U+5185) gets a unique codepoint.
 For some characters, like 兌/兑 (U+514C/U+5151), either method can be used to display the different glyphs.
 In the following table, each row compares variants that have been assigned different code points.
 For brevity, note that shinjitai variants with different components will usually (and unsurprisingly) take unique codepoints (e.g., 氣/気).
 They will not appear here nor will the simplified Chinese characters that take consistently simplified radical components (e.g., 紅/红, 語/语).
 This list is not exhaustive.